 Every year it seems many businesses strive to outdo one another.
 These days, Black Friday has evolved to practically become a week-long event.
-We already have "Cyber Monday", and the "Thanksgiving Creep" is currently and quickly ingratiating itself into becoming a part of the long holiday weekend in the United States.
+We already have "Cyber Monday", and the "Thanksgiving Creep" in the last few years has been quickly ingratiating itself into becoming a part of the long holiday weekend in the United States.

-NYC sidewalk on the afternoon of Black Friday in 2012
+People walking along a New York City sidewalk on the afternoon of Black Friday in 2012.

 Sales Start on Thanksgiving Day